billzajac/tensorgroup-hugo/content/about-us.md

 Tensor Group can help you:

 * Maintain a pragmatic focus on innovation and emerging technology, such as
+  * AI/ML
-  * AR/XR
+  * AR/VR/xR
   * IoT
   * Prototyping
   * Cloud
-* Define and build your technology needs in the Cloud
+* Define and build your technology needs
 * Achieve a higher state of personal well-being